C++11: User-defined literals

 C++03 provides a number of literals.
 The characters 12.5 are a literal that is resolved by the compiler as a type double with the value of 12.5.
 However, the addition of the suffix f, as in 12.5f, creates a value of type float that contains the value 12.5.
 The suffix modifiers for literals are fixed by the C++ specification, and C++03 code cannot create new literal modifiers.

 By contrast, C++11 enables the user to define new kinds of literal modifiers that will construct objects based on the string of characters that the literal modifies.

 Transformation of literals is redefined into two distinct phases: raw and cooked.
 A raw literal is a sequence of characters of some specific type, while the cooked literal is of a separate type.
 The C++ literal 1234, as a raw literal, is this sequence of characters '1', '2', '3', '4'.
 As a cooked literal, it is the integer 1234.
 The C++ literal 0xA in raw form is '0', 'x', 'A', while in cooked form it is the integer 10.

 Literals can be extended in both raw and cooked forms, with the exception of string literals, which can be processed only in cooked form.
 This exception is due to the fact that strings have prefixes that affect the specific meaning and type of the characters in question.

 All user-defined literals are suffixes; defining prefix literals is not possible.
 All suffixes starting with any character except underscore (_) are reserved by the standard.
-Thus, all user-defined literals must have suffixes starting with an underscore (_).
+Thus, all user-defined literals should have suffixes starting with an underscore (_).